apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 management: a specific S3A connection can be made with a different assumed role and permissions from the primary user account.

-1. Consider a workflow in which usera and applications are issued with short-lived session credentials, configuring S3A to use these through the `TemporaryAWSCredentialsProvider`.
+1. Consider a workflow in which users and applications are issued with short-lived session credentials, configuring S3A to use these through the `TemporaryAWSCredentialsProvider`.

 1. Have a secure process in place for cancelling and re-issuing credentials for users and applications.
 Test it regularly by using it to refresh credentials.

+1. In installations where Kerberos is enabled, [S3A Delegation Tokens](delegation_tokens.html) can be used to acquire short-lived session/role credentials and then pass them into the shared application.
+This can ensure that the long-lived secrets stay on the local system.

 When running in EC2, the IAM EC2 instance credential provider will automatically obtain the credentials needed to access AWS services in the role the EC2 VM was deployed as.
-This credential provider is enabled in S3A by default.
+This AWS credential provider is enabled in S3A by default.

-The safest way to keep the AWS login keys a secret within Hadoop is to use Hadoop Credentials.

 ## <a name="hadoop_credential_providers"></a>Storing secrets with Hadoop Credential Providers